goabstract/Awesome-Design-Tools/README.md

 * [Brand.ai](https://brand.ai/) — automatically maintainable UI components style guide.
 * [Lingo](https://www.lingoapp.com/) — create a shared asset library with your entire team.
 * [Lucid](https://lucid.style/) — tool for creating, managing and share design system.
 From a simple component library through to detailed descriptions of your styles.
+* [Zeroheight](https://www.zeroheight.com/) — styleguides created by designers, extended by developers, and editable by everyone.

 We can also add to this list Sketch and Figma, that mentioned in UI design tools.